eProsima/xtypes/README.md

 It has, two helper functions to ease the retrieval of all types:
 - `get_all_types`: Retrieves a map with all the defined types.
 - `get_all_scoped_types`: Retrieves a map with all the defined types, whose key is with the scoped name.

+#### Log
+The parser comes with a `Log` utility.
+The parser will log automatically different kind of events happened while parsing an IDL.
+Using the `Context` the user can customize the `Log` behavior and retrieve its results:

+- `log_level(LogLevel)` This method sets up the verbosity level (or severity) of the log.
+The available options are `DEBUG`, `INFO`, `WARNING`, and `ERROR` (by default `WARNING`).
+- `log_level()` Retrieves the current verbosity level.
+- `print_log(enable)` When enabled, it prints each log event to the standard output when parsing.
+- `log()` Retrieves the complete list of LogEvent created during the parsing.
+- `log(LogLevel, strict)` Retrieves a subset of LogEvent created during the parsing filtering by LogLevel.
+If strict is set to true, then it will return **only** LogEvents with the same LogLevel.
+Else (default), it will return LogEvents with the same or higher severity.

 ### Generator
 Analogous but in the opposite direction of the `parse()` method, you can generate IDL content from your defined types.